Rocket Red Brigade: Rockets fly again

-In Blackest Night #3, the Rocket Reds were briefly seen in battle with Dimitri Pushkin, whose body had been reanimated as a Black Lantern.

 In Justice League of America #45, the League meets the German Rakete-Auslese, or "Rocket Elite", who Batman notes are the German equivalent of the Rocket Reds, and use some of the same technology in their flying battlesuits.

 During Mon-El's tour of the earth, he visits Moscow and helps the Rocket Reds during a battle with Georgian terrorists.
-Afterwards, a female Rocket Red pilot named Ivana takes Mon on a tour of St. Basil's Cathedral and gives him the first kiss he's ever received from a human.
+Afterwards, a female Rocket Red pilot named Ivana takes Mon-El on a tour of Saint Basil's Cathedral and gives him the first kiss he's ever received from a human.

 The Rocket Red Brigade appears in Justice League: Generation Lost #4.
 One of their former number who had served under the USSR, Gavril Ivanovich, joins the members of the former Justice League International in tracking down Maxwell Lord.
-In The New 52 rebooted DC's continuity, Gavril is admitted into the new, United Nations-sanctioned Justice League as the official representative of Russia.
+In The New 52 continuity reboot, Ivanovich joins the Justice League as a representative of Russia.